-Saban makes official what “everybody knows”: It’s Tua’s job
+Saban makes official what “everybody knows,” it’s Tua’s job

 - Huskies fail once again to get a signature victory outside of Pac-12 competition | Stone

+“We make all of our decisions here based on winning,” Saban said.
+“Whoever we feel will give us the best opportunity to go out there and win, that’s who we’re going to play.
+Obviously, it’s how you practice, how you prepare.
+I said it at the beginning, who wins the team.

+“In our opinion, the one player did a little better job of that so he got the opportunity to start and we got the opportunity to play both guys and look and see how they performed and we’re going to continue to try to help both players improve and get better.”

 It had become a touchy subject for Saban after repeated questions about the starter leading up to the game.
-Saban got testy with an ESPN reporter following a postgame quarterback question.
+Saban got testy with an ESPN reporter following a postgame question about the decision.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25